 !2026: Harts Pass Road closed at Monument Creek

-Harts Pass Road is closed at Monument Creek due to winter storm damage so hikers will need to walk the road for 1.8 miles to the Robinson Creek Trailhead.
+Harts Pass Road is closed to vehicles at Monument Creek due to winter storm damage.

-The PCT is going to keep you mostly between 6,000 - 7,000 ft. whereas the Robinson Creek route will keep you mostly well below 6,000 ft, going above that only at Robinson Pass and Frosty Pass.
+The Robinson Creek route is ideal because it stays low and because it's quite direct.
+The PCT is going to keep you mostly between 6,000 - 7,000 ft. whereas this route will keep you mostly well below 6,000 ft, going above that only at Robinson Pass (6,223 ft) and Frosty pass (6,490 ft).
+The river crossings are around 4,300 ft.
+Because it starts in Mazama, hikers can wait until the last minute before they choose their route.
+Robinson Creek is accessed by the lower part of Harts Pass Road.

 Below: Example of snow on Frosty Pass Trail but not on the PNT leading to it from the right (2025 April 1)